ahmetcanozcan/glevn/README.md

 ```

-Also json file can be used instead of .glevnfile:
+Also json file is allowed:

 ```json
 {